Call to order: 01352 757777

 horses in the pasture

-Good levels of protein in the horse’s diet will maintain and support health and well being, but how much protein does a horse actually need?
+Good levels of protein in the horse’s diet will maintain and support health and well-being, but how much protein does a horse actually need?

 Will a horse get enough protein in the daily diet and why is protein for horses important?

 The health of your horse is affected by many things.
-The healthy horse is created when the environment where a horse lives and eats provides adequate social interaction, correct movement and correct training – if ridden.
-Perhaps most importantly, as the structural building block of all that your horse is, the food and nutrition your horse is exposed to on a daily basis are crucial.
+A healthy horse is created when the environment where a horse lives and eats provides adequate social interaction, correct movement and correct training – if ridden.

 horse in the pasture